Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 ### The MORPH-Mtb Shiny web application
 To make use of the MORPH-Mtb Shiny web application, you first have to open the MorphMTB.R script with RStudio (Right-click on the file and choose open with RStudio).
 You will see a button with a green arrow and "Run App".
-Click on this button and the Shiny app will be started.
+Click on this button and the Shiny application will be started.
 You can choose to optionally open this in a web browser by clicking the "Open in Browser" button.

 The web application consists out of 3 pages:
 1. **Gene centric query**